A Latent Variable Model for Relational Events with Multiple Receivers

 \section{A multiplicative latent factor model for relational events with multiple receivers}

+We start with some notation.
+A network is considered for a set of actors denoted by $\mathcal{A}$ of size $|\mathcal{A}|=N$.
+The binary vector $\textbf{y}_{ai}$ of length $N$ captures the receiver set of the $i$-th message sent by actor $a$ actor where $y_{aia'}=1$ if actor $a'$ is in the receiver set, and $y_{aia'}=0$ if $a'$ is not in the receiver set, for $i=1,\ldots,m_a$, where $m_s$ is the number of messages sent by $s$.
+The total number of messages in the data is denoted by $M=\sum_{a=1}^N m_a$.
+The receiver set of message $i$ of actor $a$ is then written as $\mathcal{R}_{ai}=\{a'|y_{aia'}=1\}$.
+We assume that an actor cannot send a message to one's self even though the model would allow for this if needed.
+Also note that messages sent to one's self do not contain any information about the relationships between actors.

-We propose the following generative model for the binary receiver vector $\textbf{y}_{si}$ for message $i$ sent by actor $s$,
+We propose the following generative model for the binary receiver vector $\textbf{y}_{ai}$ for message $i$ sent by actor $a$,

-where the latent variable $z_{sir}$ quantifies the suitability of message $i$ for potential receiver actor $r$ sent by actor $s$ on a latent suitability scale, $\theta_{sir}$ is the expected suitability, $c_{si}$ is a threshold parameter for message $i$ sent by $s$ which follows a truncated normal distribution with mean $\mu_c$ and variance $\sigma^2_c$, restricted to the set $(-\infty,z_{si(A)})$, and where $z_{si(A)}$ is the $A$-th ordered value of the latent suitability scores, i.e., $z_{si(A)}=\max_r \{z_{sir}\}$.
-By using a truncated distribution for $c_{si}$ with upper bound $z_{si(A)}$ the size of the receiver set will be at least 1.
-The mean $\mu_c$ is set to 0 to ensure identification.
-The variance of the threshold parameters, $\sigma_c^2$, control the distribution of the number of receivers across messages.
+where the latent variable $z_{aia'}$ quantifies the suitability of message $i$ for potential receiver actor $a'$ sent by actor $a$ on a latent suitability scale, $\theta_{aia'}$ is the mean suitability, $c_{ai}$ is a threshold parameter for message $i$ sent by $a$ which follows a truncated normal distribution with mean $\mu_c$ and variance $\sigma^2_c$ in the subspace $(-\infty,z_{ai(N)})$, and where $z_{ai(N)}$ is the $N$-th ordered value of the latent suitability scores, i.e., $z_{ai(N)}=\max_{a'} \{z_{aia'}\}$.
+By using a truncated distribution with upper bound $z_{ai(N)}$ the receiver set will never be empty.
+The mean $\mu_c$ and the variance $\sigma_c^2$ of the distribution of the threshold parameters control the distribution of the number of receivers across messages.